eshaanrathi2/SocialX/README.md

 • Applied Girvan Newman algorithm and Ravasz algorithm to find communities in graph.

 • Created a scale-free network and applied Independent Cascade Model.

+The code (same as the submitted ipynb) is embedded in the project report.